dstokovsky/cargo/README.txt

 Examples:
  - http://127.0.0.1:8000/users/20/friends/direct/ - returns the list contains all
-direct friends ids for user with id = 20
+direct friends ids for user with id = 20;
  - http://127.0.0.1:8000/users/20/friends/friends/ - returns the list of dicts
-where each contains direct friend id as key and the list of friends ids for current direct friend as value for user with id = 20
+where each contains direct friend id as key and the list of friends ids for current direct friend as value for user with id = 20;
  - http://127.0.0.1:8000/users/20/friends/suggested/ - returns the list contains
-all suggested friends ids for user with id = 20
+all suggested friends ids for user with id = 20.

-All pages, except the root, need the authentication, according to api/sql/database.sql its admin:admin.